Estimated reading time: 3 minute(s)

-Businesses out there have buying, selling, moving, and servicing as part of their make up, which also means that the Internet of Things is already at play.
+Businesses out there have bought, selling, moving, and servicing as part of their make up, which also means that the Internet of Things is already at play.
 Just like how the internet affected every business a couple of decades ago, the potential impact of IoT is riding on similar wavelengths, which is to become globally disruptive and impose a transformation of business models.

 While this phenomenon continues to rage on in anticipation of a brighter and more informed future for all of us, there are some assumptions about the Internet of Things in the logistical context that need to be addressed.

-Is IOT only for developed countries?
+Is IoT only for developed countries?

 Countries that are already reasonably advanced in their infrastructures aren’t the only ones with the goal of growing their economies.
-Developing countries are well aware that logistics is one of most important facets for sustainable growth and IoT in logistics presents the unerring opportunity for them to collaborate with the big players right away by going right into wireless technologies, bypassing the need to fully invest in landlines.
+Developing countries are well aware that logistics is one of the most important facets for sustainable growth and IoT in logistics presents the unerring opportunity for them to collaborate with the big players right away by going right into wireless technologies, bypassing the need to fully invest in landlines.

-It has been estimated (ITU) that last year alone, over 95% of the world’s population was in touch with a network coverage of 2G enabled mobile networks, and about 69% who were under a 3G network.
+It has been estimated (ITU) that last year alone, over 95% of the world’s population was in touch with network coverage of 2G enabled mobile networks, and about 69% who were under a 3G network.
 A lack of resources would mean that, in a developing country, more cost-effective measures would make sense.
-Not well known is the fact that a variety of uses and applications of IoT technologies had already creeped into the infrastructures of developing countries, as far as a decade back.
+Not well known is the fact that a variety of uses and applications of IoT technologies had already crept into the infrastructures of developing countries, as far as a decade back.